tmorse01/group-pay/docs/components/groups-page.md

 ### Code Splitting

 - Component is part of the main router bundle
-- Heavy date-fns functions are tree-shaken to only include used functions
+- Heavy dayjs functions are tree-shaken to only include used functions

 ### Rendering Optimizations